coltonmorris/SwiftLeaugeAPI/README.md

 Paste your own key in the APIConnection's key variable.

-To show you how I populate my own game class here is some sample code:
+To show you how I populate my own game class, here is some sample code:

         //get our summoner id for future api calls var connection = APIConnection()